 Silverlight disappeared on Android and iOS sometime around 2015.
 It was the primary development environment for Microsoft’s Windows Phone, which was succeeded by Windows 10 Mobile and eventually discontinued in December 2019.

 Of course, at this point, the 2021 death sentence is little more than a coup de grâce.
 Microsoft advised everyone to stop using Silverlight entirely in 2015, signaling that support for the software would eventually cease.
 By 2018, less than 0.1% of all websites used Silverlight.

 If you still want Silverlight — maybe you’re writing a study on failed browser software — you can download Silverlight 5 until the October 2021 deadline.
 You won’t get much out of the experience, however, considering its current state.
 Silverlight hasn’t been worth using in years.

 Outside of a purely technical exercise, there is no reason to get Silverlight.
 If you need an application framework for web development, use HTML5 instead.
 It offers a certain amount of future-proofing and handles current internet content.

 Still, if you insist on installing Silverlight, do so in a safe environment without sensitive data, like a virtual machine.
-Active support and updates for the software stopped back in 2012, though bug fixes continue periodically.
-Even more, OS support for Silverlight is currently a hit or miss.
+Active support and updates for the software stopped in 2012, though bug fixes continue periodically.
+OS support for Silverlight is currently a hit-or-miss.